Office of Research Administration

 Send Email to Emily

-Dr. Barrett's research focuses on how early environmental exposures affect female reproductive development.
-Dr. Barrett first became interested this topic during her doctoral work in Biological Anthropology at Harvard University.
-Her dissertation focused on understanding variation in reproductive function, particularly ovarian hormone levels, in relation to ecological factors including prenatal environment.
-She has since expanded her work to examine how prenatal exposure to environmental chemicals can shape subsequent reproductive development.
-To that end, she has worked on several large pregnancy cohort studies, including the National Children’s Study and the multi-center The Infant Development and the Environment Study (TIDES).
-Most recently, Dr. Barrett has become a BIRCWH Scholar and will investigate these issues in several large existing cohorts including TIDES, the Study for Future Families, and the Women’s Reproductive Health Study (WRHS) and hopes to recruit for a new small-scale study as well.
+Emily S. Barrett is an Assistant Professor of Obstetrics and Gynecology and co-director of the Office of Research Administration.
+Dr. Barrett’s research focuses on how environmental exposures across the life course affect reproductive function.
+Dr. Barrett first became interested in this topic during her doctoral work in Biological Anthropology at Harvard University, where her dissertation focused on understand variation in women’s ovarian function.
+She has since expanded her work to examine how endocrine-disrupting exposures, including environmental chemicals and stress, may impact reproductive development.
+To that end, she has worked on several large pregnancy cohort studies including the National Children’s Study and the multi-center The Infant Development and the Environment Study (TIDES).
+She is also principal investigator of several smaller studies including the Environmental Chemicals, Hormones, and the Ovary (ECHO) Study.
+Dr. Barrett is a scholar in URMC’s NIH-funded Women’s Health and the Environment over the Entire Lifespan (WHEEL) program.

 Rebecca A. Rowley, MS